-GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling
+The GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling

 Two weeks into a vociferous campaign questioning the integrity of the FBI’s Trump-Russia investigation, elements of the Republican narrative have begun to unravel.

-President Donald Trump’s own Justice Department pushed back this week against allegations the FBI abused the Foreign Intelligence Surveillance Act during the probe.
-In a letter, the Trump-appointed assistant attorney general for legislative affairs told the Republican chairman of the House Intelligence Committee that the department was “currently unaware of any wrongdoing relating to the FISA process.”
+President Donald Trump’s own Justice Department pushed back this week against allegations that the FBI abused the Foreign Intelligence Surveillance Act during the probe.
+In a letter, the Trump-appointed assistant attorney general for legislative affairs told the Republican chair of the House Intelligence Committee that the department was “currently unaware of any wrongdoing relating to the FISA process.”

 Claims from some Republican lawmakers that there existed a “secret society” of anti-Trump FBI agents also started to fall apart, as ABC News obtained the sole text message on which the claim appeared to be based — a text message many have since suggested could have been made in jest.
-Wisconsin Sen. Ron Johnson, chairman of the Homeland Security and Governmental Affairs Committee, who’d helped spread the “secret society” claim on Fox News this week, admitted to CNN Thursday that the text could have been a joke.
+Wisconsin Sen. Ron Johnson, chair of the Homeland Security and Governmental Affairs Committee, who’d helped spread the “secret society” claim on Fox News this week, admitted to CNN Thursday that the text could have been a joke.
 The night before, the New York Times reported the text might have been a glib reference to a gag gift — Russia-themed calendars — that agents had received.

 Meanwhile, another text exchange between FBI agent Peter Strzok and FBI lawyer Lisa Page cast doubt on Republican allegations that Strzok’s animus toward Trump had fueled the Trump-Russia probe.
 Instead, the text appears to show that Strzok, who was the lead investigator in the early months of the probe, was hesitant to join special counsel Robert Mueller’s team.
 "You and I both know the odds are nothing,” his text to Page said, according to Johnson.
 “If I thought it was likely, I'd be there no question.
 I hesitate in part because of my gut sense and concern there's no there there."